We have much more to do and your continued support is needed now more than ever.

 One of the biggest factors in monarch decline is the increasing scarcity of its only caterpillar host plant: milkweed.
 Without milkweed, monarchs can’t successfully reproduce and the species declines.
 By planting milkweed in your own garden, landscape and throughout your community, you can help reverse the fortune of these beautiful insects.

-Meet twelve of the most ornamental milkweeds native to different parts of the country.
-Make it a goal to add a patch of at least one milkweed species native to where you live to help the monarchs.
+There are over 70 milkweed species native to North America.
+Meet twelve of the most ornamental native ones.
+No matter where you live, there’s at least one species of milkweed native to your area.
+Make it a goal to add a patch of native milkweed to help the monarchs.

 Common Milkweed (Asclepias syriaca)